 If you receive a call or text message on your cell phone from an unfamiliar area code, proceed with caution!

-The Federal Communications Commission warns that the “One Ring” or “Wangiri” scam that Clark.com has told you about over the years has resurfaced once again — and it’s coming after your money.
+The Federal Communications Commission warns that the “One Ring” or “Wangiri” scam that Clark.com has told you about over the years has resurfaced — and it’s coming after your money.

 Warning: This old phone scam is back

-Consumers face no danger by receiving the message, but calling or texting back can be quite costly.
+To be clear, consumers face no danger by receiving the message, but calling or texting back can be quite costly.
 You should NEVER call these numbers back.

 Bottom line: If you receive an unexpected call or text from an area code you don’t recognize, don’t answer it.
 Do a Google search to see where the number is registered.
 If it’s someone you know, they’ll call back.